aaronmams/jekyll-now/_posts/2017-05-16-Voting model totally unrelated to anything in real life.md

 * the initial "lean yes" group is 40% of the town population, and
 * the initial "lean no" group is 5% of the town population

-how many total contacts to the dog-owners need to make and what conversion rates do they need in order to get the dog park passed?
+how many total contacts do the dog-owners need to make and what conversion rates do they need in order to get the dog park passed?

 ```R
 outreach.fn <- function(ncom,conversion.rate,pA,pB,pD,pE){